-Using the knowledge that we have gained as a leading supplier to the world’s top wind turbine manufacturers, FT Technologies has introduced the new FT742-DM
+Using the knowledge that we have gained as a leading supplier to the world’s top wind turbine manufacturers, FT Technologies has developed the FT742-DM

 anemometers.
 With a wind speed range of 0-75m/s, they are specifically designed for use in meteorological applications and meet the World Meteorological Organisation's standards for wind sensors.
 For drones, UAVs and applications where weight is critical, the FT205

 FT anemometers have been used in meteorological applications all over the world including at both poles.
 Customers have used FT sensors in weather stations, hurricane research, glacial research, cold climate weather monitoring, oceanographic research, environmental monitoring solutions for fire weather, maritime weather monitoring and avalanche risk detection.
 Read our Case Studies

 Mobile, compact, lightweight

 The FT742-DM anemometer is small, only 161mm high, and weighs only 380g.
 This makes it extremely mobile.
 The sensor can be supplied with either RS485 or Analogue 4-20mA output, and can be specified to output data in m/s, km/h or knots.

 Rugged and shock-resistant

 With no moving parts to degrade or damage, and being resistant to shock and vibration, the FT742-DM performs well even if roughly handled or thrown around.